Clemapfel/jluna/README.md

 Some of the many advantages `jluna` has over the C-API include:

 + expressive, generic syntax
-+ automatically detects and links julia
++ automatically detects and links Julia during cmake
-+ call C++ functions from julia using any julia-type
 + assigning C++-side proxies also mutates the corresponding variable julia-side
-+ any C++ type can be moved between Julia and C++.
-Any julia-type can be wrapped
++ any Julia or C++ type can be freely moved between the two
 + multi-dimensional, iterable array interface with julia-style indexing
-+ C++-side introspection, deeper than what is possible through only Julia
 + fast!
-All code is considered performance-critical and was optimized for minimal overhead compared to the C-API
+All code is considered performance-critical and was optimized to achieve an overhead no larger than ~5%
 + julia-side values, including temporaries, are kept safe from the garbage collector
 + verbose exception forwarding, compile-time assertions
 + inline documentation for IDEs, for both C++ and Julia code
-+ verbose manual, written by a human
++ verbose manual & documentation, written by a human
 + freely mix `jluna` and the C-API
 + And more!